Faster Approximation Scheme for Euclidean $k$-TSP: Partitioning Into Subinstances

 Now we prove the second part of the claim.
-We only need to derandomize the algorithm in \cref{cor:har-cube}.
+We only need to derandomize the algorithm in \cref{lem:har-cube}.
 This requires derandomizing the algorithm in \cref{lem:har-ball}, which is called $\texttt{ndpAlg}$ in \cite[Figure 3.1]{har2015net}.
-To that end, we remove Line $1$ of the algorithm \texttt{ndpAlg} in \cite{har2015net}, which randomly picks a point $p$ in $W_{i-1}$.
-Instead, we enumerate \emph{all} points in $W_{i-1}$.
-For each point $p\in W_{i-1}$, we compute a set $W_i^p$ using Lines 2--7 of the algorithm \texttt{ndpAlg} in \cite{har2015net}.
+To that end, we remove Line $1$ of the algorithm \texttt{ndpAlg} in \cite{har2015net}, which randomly picks a point $p$ from the set $W_{i-1}$.
+Instead, we enumerate \emph{all} points $p$ from $W_{i-1}$.
+For each such point $p$, we compute a set $W_i^p$ using Lines 2--7 of the algorithm \texttt{ndpAlg} in \cite{har2015net}.
 Finally, we let $W_i$ be the set $W_i^p$ with minimum cardinality for all points $p\in W_{i-1}$.
 This completes the description of the derandomized algorithm, see \cref{alg:partition}.